webplatform/docs/tutorials/canvas_notearsgame/index.md

 Pro Tip: The reason why we don't use an event-driven way of handling keys is because the keyboard repeat rate varies across systems.
 Since these rates are not bound to the timing of the game loop, gameplay could vary greatly from system to system.
 To create a consistent experience, it is important to tightly integrate the keyboard event detection with the game loop.

-With the source code, I've included a 16-line JaveScript wrapper called key_status.js that will make event querying available.
+With the source code, I've included a 16-line JavaScript wrapper called key_status.js that will make event querying available.
 With this wrapper, you can query the status of a key at any time.
 For example, you can check <code>keydown.left</code>.

 Now that we have the ability to query the status of keys, we can use this simple update() method to move the player on the canvas.